melikehanl/melikehanl/README.md

 - 👋 merhaba ben  melike
 - 👀 I'm interested in software
-- 🌱 🌱I'm currently a computer programming student.
+- 🌱I'm currently a computer programming student.
 - 💞️  I want to collaborate because I think I have a lot to learn
 - 📫 You can reach me by emailing hanlimelike7@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 melikehanl/melikehanl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.